-Step 1: Wear gardening gloves and hold the parent plant firmly in one hand and the pup you intend to remove with the other.
+- Step 1: Wear gardening gloves and hold the parent plant firmly in one hand and the pup you intend to remove with the other.

-Step 3: Pull the pups away from the mother plant carefully, making sure to catch the roots of the smaller plant as well—if they don’t, it’s ok.
+- Step 3: Pull the pups away from the mother plant carefully, making sure to catch the roots of the smaller plant as well—if they don’t, it’s ok.
 Pups will grow roots after being potted.

 How to Pot Bromeliad Offsets?

-They thrive in shallow pots and flourish in low-nutrient soil mediums such as orchid mix, sphagnum moss, and other organic components.
+They thrive in shallow pots and flourish in low-nutrient soil mediums such as Orchid mix, Sphagnum moss, and other organic components.

-To pot bromeliad offsets or pups, follow the steps below.
+To pot Bromeliad offsets or pups, follow the steps below.

-Step 2: Keep an eye out for drainage holes and steady air circulation while selecting the pot for bromeliad.
+- Step 2: Keep an eye out for drainage holes and steady air circulation while selecting the pot for Bromeliad.

-Make sure to use low-nitrogen fertilizer of NPK 10-20-20 or go for a more balance 20-20-20.
+Make sure to use the low-nitrogen fertilizer of NPK 5-10-10 or a more balanced 20-20-20 ratio.

-Tips to Take Care for Bromeliad Pups
+Tips to Take Care of Bromeliad Pups

 The presence of plenty of light, warmth, and humidity stimulates the development and makes flowering more likely.